-One day, when I was maybe seven years old, my friend’s father was driving my friend and I to some place.
+One day, when I was maybe seven years old, my friend’s father was driving my friend and me to some place.
+I forget where.
 I was clearly having a good time talking when her father said to me “Cindy, you certainly are a very gabby girl.”
 That shut me up momentarily, but then I went about my happy chatter.
 When I got home and saw my mother, I told her what my friend’s dad said, and asked her what the word “gabby” meant.
 She told me it meant that I like to talk a lot.
 I asked her if she thought I was gabby, and she said “Yes”.

 When in school, I was one of those annoying students that always raised her hand whenever the teacher asked a question.
 Or even when they didn’t.
 I raised my hand so much, that on occasion I would not raise my hand out of fear that people found me annoying for doing so so often.
 When I restrained myself, I believe that the frustration of holding back was clear on my face.
 If none of the students raised their hands, the teacher would inevitably ask “Well, Cindy, what do you think?”
-That broke the damn of my silence, and a flood of answer gushed out with great relief.
+That then broke the dam of my silence, and a flood of answer gushed out with great relief.

 Surprise!
 I have always loved to write, too.
 Even if I initially dreaded having to write a long term paper, when I’d get started, the excitement would build and I’d almost experience a touch of elation as I typed.
 I guess it was in the ninth grade when my term papers started to be assigned with great frequency and length requirements.
 When I changed to a private school, the paper requirements seemed to even double.
 It at first seemed a little overwhelming, but it didn’t take long before I started to love them.
 The classes were extremely interesting there.
 I remember writing papers for favorite courses like “The USSR”, “Science Fiction”, “The Transcendentalists”, and “British Writers: Blake to Present”.
 I was even required to write fairly long papers in French on certain topics.

 When I went on to university, I was more than ready to handle the writing requirements, though some of the reading length requirements were a challenge.
-Yes, I always enjoyed expressing my thoughts and ideas even a bit more than doing heavy reading, but sometimes my written expressions were, as one professor wrote, “too wordy”.
+Yes, I always enjoyed expressing my thoughts and ideas more than doing heavy reading, but sometimes my written expressions were, as one professor wrote, “too wordy”.
 I scratched my head at that, trying to think what words I could have eliminated.
-Over the years I have learned to chop down my writing, sometimes a little, sometimes a lot, but it always begins as a very long dump of thoughts.
+Over the years, I have learned to chop down my writing, sometimes a little, sometimes a lot, but it always begins as a very long dump of thoughts.
 Trying to be concise and to the point from the very beginning is kind of difficult for me.

 Not too long after I graduated from university, I got a job working in a communications department at a very large pharmaceutical company.
 I wrote lots of letters, and content for the company’s events and announcements online newsletter.
 Later, I got a job handling communications for another major company’s Sales and Marketing departments.
-The writing workload for various brochures, counseling guides, website, and advertisements was extremely heavy.
+The writing workload for various brochures, counseling guides, websites, and advertisements was extremely heavy.
 At one point in the beginning, I also answered an average of 100 daily e-mail inquiries.
 I was the type who would not provide canned or automatic responses if there were questions asked.
 Often I’d find myself writing a number of paragraphs in each response, including even more information than was asked for.